Sennheiser MD 421: History

 Jane Fonda speaks in Nijmegen in 1975.

 Sennheiser developed the omnidirectional MD 21 model in 1953, for electronic news-gathering.
-The "MD" stood for mikrofon dynamische (dynamic microphone).
+The "MD" stood for Mikrophon dynamisch (dynamic microphone).
 At the end of the 1950s, Fritz Sennheiser directed engineers Paul-Friedrich Warning and Johann-Friedrich Fischer to develop a new microphone.
 In 1960, the MD 421 was introduced with a directional pickup pattern, advertised by the manufacturer as a studio microphone.
 The light-colored body of the MD 421 was made out of a DuPont polyoxymethylene compound sold as Delrin.
 Later versions of the MD 421 were molded in black composite.

 Since its introduction in 1960, the MD 421 has established itself in almost all areas of professional sound technology, especially radio and television transmission technology as well as public address technology (PA).
 In addition to its sonic advantages, the microphone also achieved success thanks to the "music / speech filter" mentioned above.
 This high-pass filter has proven itself both when used as a vocal microphone (suppression of the proximity effect and plosives) and when broadcasting and recording outside to reduce wind noise.
 Handling noises and low-frequency street noise have been effectively reduced.

 The characteristic shape of the MD 421 was part of the appearance of countless press conferences, political speeches and television reports well into the 1990s.
 In 1971, Sennheiser introduced another dynamic microphone but with a very long metal grille: the Sennheiser MD 441, which became another classic.

 In 2010, the MD 421 was inducted into the TEC Awards TECnology Hall of Fame.